XII Corps (United Kingdom): First World War

-This 1st Battle of Doiran (second battle by Bulgarian reckoning) had been a failure and, with many troops being withdrawn to other theatres, XII Corps did not get another opportunity to launch a major attack until 18 September 1918.
-On that day, with two brigades of 22nd Division and the Greek Seres Division, XII Corps failed to take ‘Pip Ridge’ and the ‘Grande Couronne’.
-The following day, the attack was renewed with a brigade from 27th Division supported by the remnants of 22nd Division, the Seres Division, and the French 2nd Regiment of Zouaves.
+This First Battle of Doiran (second battle by Bulgarian reckoning) had been a failure and, with many troops being withdrawn to other theatres, XII Corps did not get another opportunity to launch a major attack until 18 September 1918.
+On that day, with two brigades of the 22nd Division and the Greek Seres Division, XII Corps failed to take 'Pip Ridge' and the 'Grande Couronne'.
+The following day, the attack was renewed with a brigade from the 27th Division supported by the remnants of 22nd Division, the Seres Division, and the French 2nd Regiment of Zouaves.
 Once more the attack failed with heavy casualties.
-However, the 2nd Battle of Doiran had served its purpose by drawing Bulgarian attention away from Gen Franchet d’Esperey’s main Franco-Serbian thrust, which broke through the Bulgarian lines further west.
+However, the 2nd Battle of Doiran had served its purpose by drawing Bulgarian attention away from Gen Franchet d'Esperey's main Franco-Serbian thrust, which broke through the Bulgarian lines further west.
 On 21 September, the BSF was ordered to pursue the retreating Bulgarians, with XII Corps in the lead.
 Bulgaria signed an armistice with the Allies on 29 September, but XII Corps continued to advance across Bulgaria towards the Turkish frontier, until the Ottoman Turks also signed the Armistice of Mudros on 31 October.

 XII Corps occupied parts of European Turkey and Wilson was appointed GOC Allied Forces Gallipoli and Bosporus.
 On 11 February 1919, XII Corps ceased to exist, Wilson becoming Commander, Allied Forces Turkey in Europe, British Salonika Army, and British Army of the Black Sea.